zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 * [党][kanji-党]: Political party

 <!--This indicates that politics aren't as hot a topic on Japanese subreddits as they are in the news (and probably compared to English speaking subreddits as well!).-->
+We see that many of these Jōyō Kanji (often taught in earlier grades) have an essential role in the context of society, but are not as widely used - an obvious analogy would be the teaching of geography and government in English-speaking elementary schools.

 <div id="chart-krm-max">
 <!--        <svg width="740" height="420"></svg>-->